gchq/sleeper/docs/getting-started.md

 ./scripts/test/deployAll/buildDeployTest.sh ${ID} ${VPC} ${SUBNETS}
 ```

-You can also run this script in the background and redirect output to a file:
+You may prefer to run this script in the background and redirect output to a file:

 ```bash
 ./scripts/test/deployAll/buildDeployTest.sh ${ID} ${VPC} ${SUBNETS} &> test.log &